VCU Rams baseball: Accomplishments

 In 2015, VCU's 45th year of baseball, the Rams had their banner season.
 Led by Shawn Stiffler in his third season as head coach, the team at one point was 26–22 going into their last two conference weekends with playoff hopes diminishing if they didn't turn things around.
 The team went on to win 13 straight games, including the Atlantic 10 Conference Tournament held at George Washington University that year.
 The final play of the tournament was a diving catch by sophomore outfielder Logan Farrar that was recognized as one of the Top 10 plays.
 The Rams progressed to a tough regional hosted by Dallas Baptist University in Dallas, Texas that included VCU, Texas, and Oregon State.
 The Rams went 3–1 in the regional tournament beating Dallas Baptist three times outscoring them 12–4 and Oregon State once with a score of 5–1.
 The Rams then advanced to the NCAA Super Regional for the first time in school history where they faced the #5 overall seed in the tournament, Miami, in Coral Gables, FL.
 The team's cinderella run came to an end after two losses to Miami losing game one 2–3 and game two 3–10.
 The accomplishment of this team was recognized by the NCBWA and Collegiate Baseball writers who ranked the 2015 VCU Rams' team as 18th and 15th in the nation at the end of the season, respectively.

+VCU in the NCAA Tournament

+The NCAA Division I baseball tournament started in 1947.
+The Rams have played in 14 tournaments, advancing to the Super Regionals in 2015.